Umbrella Insurance: Coverage for a Rainy Day

 We strongly recommend everyone have umbrella coverage.
 Umbrella insurance is particularly important if you:

-A Smith & Howard Wealth Management advisor can assess your overall financial situation, analyze your risk exposure, and examine your insurance policies to help you decide how much umbrella coverage you need.
+A Smith and Howard Wealth Management advisor can assess your overall financial situation, analyze your risk exposure, and examine your insurance policies to help you decide how much umbrella coverage you need.
 As your financial advocate, we can ensure your insurance policies work in tandem to provide the coverage you need without any coverage gaps.
 If you do not have an established umbrella policy, we can refer you to reliable providers.

 While umbrella coverage is important, it is only one element of your overall financial picture.
 We believe that a one-on-one relationship with our clients is the best way to make sure we are helping them find the financial peace of mind that is our ultimate goal.
 Regular meetings and conversations with clients are standard at SHWM, and an insurance coverage review is part of our ongoing conversations.
 If you have questions about umbrella insurance or any other aspect of your financial life, please call me or any one on our team at 404-874-6244.